UC Berkeley School of Law: Technology

 The Berkeley Center for Law and Technology was established in 1996.
 Issues addressed by this center and its affiliates, such as the Samuelson Law, Technology, and Public Policy Clinic (founded in 2000) and the Miller Institute for Global Challenges and the Law, include intellectual property, privacy, patents, healthcare law, and digital entertainment.

-Law journals
+Publications

 California Law Review

 Established in 1912, the California Law Review is the flagship journal of Berkeley Law.
 The application process consists of an anonymous write-on competition, with grades playing no role in the consideration of membership.
 A personal statement is also considered.

 Berkeley Journal of Criminal Law

 Berkeley Journal of Criminal Law was first established in 2000.
 The journal publishes work concerning emerging issues of both substantive and procedural criminal law, as well as criminal justice issues unique to California and the Western United States.
 The journal publishes a fall edition in January and a spring edition in June every year and is completely digital.